 Choosing the best diet is not always easy.
 After all, every diet works in much the same way.
 However, things like food choice, cost, and convenience are all important considerations.
 Picking the right diet for you will mean that you reach your weight loss goal quickly and easily.
 Choose the wrong diet, and you might not reach it at all.

 In this article, we compare and contrast two of the most popular diets around.
-Use these comparisons to determine if either of these options are right for you.
+Use these comparisons to determine if either of these options is right for you.

 A Brief Introduction To The Paleo Diet